Jonathan-Racaud/LADF/Specification.md

 ```

 ### Untagged text
-Because LaDoc is meant to be flexible, it is allowed to have non tagged text.
-LaDoc will preserve that text and its formatting.
+Because LADF is meant to be flexible, it is allowed to have non tagged text.
+LADF will preserve that text and its formatting.
-Since that kind of text can be found anywhere in the documentation, LaDoc specifies that it will keep that text in a special `!text` array for which each items keep the following information:
+Since that kind of text can be found anywhere in the documentation, LADF specifies that it will keep that text in a special `!text` array for which each items keep the following information:
 - Preceding tag
 - Text content